Mihajela/ens/README.md

 # ENS

-ENS module for ens domain management on the Ethereum blockchain.
+The ENS module enables a secure and decentralized ENS domain management on the Ethereum blockchain.
+It maps human-readable names to machine-readable identifiers such as Ethereum addresses and vice versa.

+Read about ENS integration in an application at the Etherum Name Service [guide] (https://docs.ens.domains).

 # Usage